ervandew/eclim/doc/content/vim/java/methods.rst

 If you would like to generate delegate methods for all methods in an interface or class, then simply hit <enter> with the cursor over the class name, and delegate methods will be created for each method in that interface or class.

-This functionality is currently supported for both outer and inner classes, but not for anonymous inner classes.